chadhietala/chadhietala.github.io/_posts/2014-2-8-Testing-Ember-Apps-With-Venus.markdown

 At LinkedIn we use this test runner [Venus](http://www.venusjs.org/), which allows us to very quickly run tests using any testing framework across a multitude of environments.
 This includes things like [Selenium Grid](http://docs.seleniumhq.org/docs/07_selenium_grid.jsp) and [Sauce Labs](https://saucelabs.com/).
 Generally speaking frontend developers are only responsible for writing unit tests for any javascript that is committed.
 This is regulated by a pre-commit hook.

 Beyond unit testing we use [Capybara](https://github.com/jnicklas/capybara) for all of our integration testing.
 Prior to releases a regression is preformed on the service that is about to be deployed.
-These regressions testing normally get scheduled as an overnight job by our QA counter parts.
+This regression testing normally get scheduled as an overnight job by our QA counter parts.
 It's extremely time consuming and energy intensive.

 That all being said, a lot of new products or refreshes that we have recently released have been JavaScript MVC applications.
 This poses new challenges in integration testing but has a large upside in terms of time to results and energy consumed in testing.